 Located next to the Dublin Development Building on the grounds of the Historic Coffman Homestead is The Giving Garden.
 This eight-bed garden produces fresh veggies and herbs, which are tended to by City of Dublin volunteers.
 The purpose of the garden is to grow nutrient-rich veggies for the grateful clients at the Dublin Food Pantry.
 It’s a win-win-win for a piece of public land being put to great use for those who need a fresh, healthy dose of goodness.
 Planting typically takes place in mid-May, and care is needed through October.
 If you are interested in helping with the 2023 season, email email@example.com.

-Park clean-up kits are available for groups looking to give back.
-The kits include trash and recycle bags, gloves, safety vests, a scavenger hunt for kids, and even a selfie stick.
-To reserve a kit, please complete this form and we will ll be in touch with next steps.
+Keep Dublin Green Park cleanup kits are a great flexible option for groups to give back to the community by cleaning litter from Dublin parks.
+The kit includes trash and recycle bags, gloves, safety vests, a first aid kit and even a scavenger hunt.
+To reserve a kit, please complete this interest form, and we will be in touch with next steps.

 Our offices are always in need of project champions.
 We are especially interested in matching volunteer skills and interests with City initiatives and projects in need of helping minds, whether with technology, with programs and planning, wellness and research, or communication and engagement efforts.
 To learn more, email firstname.lastname@example.org.

-Giving doesn’t stop at the holiday season!
+Giving never stops!
 Finding ways to donate your time and resources now and in the year to come can be just as beneficial to your community.

 In order to support faster response and better tracking of requests, the City of Dublin uses JustFOIA to collect, respond to and manage public information requests.